cerner/fhir.cerner.com/content/millennium/r4/general-clinical/condition.md

 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.
+* `abatementDateTime` is not supported for Conditions with a category of `encounter-diagnosis`.
+* `encounter` is required for Conditions with a category of `encounter-diagnosis`.

 ### Authorization Types